A Blue Eyed Mama's Blog

 UPDATE 6/29/2023: We still have these on our science shelf and the kids still refer to them.

 I love doing these little projects and I hope your kids will find it interesting as well.
-Remember, put your own spin on things and have fun learning!
+Remember, put your spin on things, and have fun learning!

-If you make this please let me know what you thought!
+If you make this please let me know what you think!
 You can comment below or head over to Instagram or Facebook and share your pics… tag me @bemandfam!

 BEM and Fam 🙂